Bitshala/PB-Cohort/questions.md

 - Why was the original idea for using the sequence and locktime fields for "high-frequency trades" considered insecure?

-## Week 4: Chhapter 6 (Script) + Chapter 7 (Transaction creation)
+## Week 4: Chapter 6 (Script) + Chapter 7 (Transaction creation)

 - Highlight the differences between native segwit and nested segwit?
 Which is better?
-Why native segwit came into the picture instead of just nested segwit?
+Why nested segwit was required?
 Discuss script execution of nested segwit scripts.

 - What are the differences between P2SH and P2WSH?
 Which is better in terms of security and why?